menelik7/Bamazon/README.md

 A `CLI` commerce app that is cool and easy to use.  `mySQL and Node.js` were the tools of choice.
-The app provides a hassle-free shopping experience to the customer, and allows the Manager to gain easy access to his inventory and edit as needed.
+The app provides a hassle-free shopping experience to the Customer, and allows the Manager to gain easy access to his inventory and edit as needed.

 Our database has two tables:
 1. `products` will be used to display available items to the customer, as well as products for sale to the Manager.